 Preparing for the Inclusive Yoga Kids Yoga module of our kids yoga teacher training means gathering my ribbons, stickers and foam noodles.
 Seeing these props gathered in front of me, I’m reminded of the many ways to engage children and how important wise planning is for a kids yoga class.

-In the upcoming course, we’re going to create Case Studies of hypothetical children that may come to your kids yoga classes and how to address their special needs.
+In this training, you’ll create Lesson Plan Case Studies and strategize ways to include children with all abilities in your classes.
 Here are three tips from our training that could make your classes a little more inclusive so everyone gets to play at yoga!

-If you’d like to get formal training – please follow the link here and check out our early bird savings for the upcoming courses in Toronto, Burlington (Canada), and New Orleans (USA).
+If you’d like to get formal training – please follow the link here and check out our early bird savings for the upcoming training.

 But as we thought it through we could see how she would still feel separated from the group this way – she would be the only one sitting in the chair.
 There was no reason this activity had to take place on the yoga mats.

 So we changed our plan to move the whole activity to a table and had everyone sitting in chairs.

 The activity was set up before everyone arrived and ran smoothly, not one child ever thought that a special allowance had been made because of the chairs.
 What they did notice was how much fun they had.

 This is just one way that you can plan your lesson for a particular child with a walker or chair, and keep it fun by moving everyone into chairs.